Mordlust: Intro

 Each episode begins with a short musical intro, followed by an introduction of the hosts and a lead-in featuring stories from their daily lives or updates to previous episodes.
 From episodes 13 to 85, the intro continued with a mention of their former production partner, Funk.
 Since episode 86, they instead mention their own company, Partner in Crime.

 Since episode 14, this intro has been expanded with a fixed text in which both hosts have a set speaking part.
 There, the concept of the podcast and the overarching theme of the respective episode are briefly explained, followed by a note on how the two hosts deal with true crime.

 On the different streaming platforms where Mordlust is available, each episode is accompanied by a short description summarizing the content and the featured cases.
 In addition, almost every episode includes trigger warnings in the show notes, indicating the specific timeframes during which violent acts are described, so listeners can skip those parts if they prefer.

 Concept

 In each episode, the hosts tell each other about a true German criminal case related to a specific overarching theme, which they have researched beforehand and which the other host is not yet familiar with.
 Their sources for the cases include books, documentaries, articles, or other podcasts.

 In some episodes, interviews are conducted with people affected by the case.
 These are either quoted or played in the respective episode.

 After presenting the case, the hosts analyze the crime, its background, the perpetrator’s motive, and potential psychological traits.
-This section is referred to as the “AHA-Moment.”
+This section is referred to as the "AHA-Moment."
+In this portion, the hosts often interview experts such as psychologists or lawyers.

 To conclude the episode, they once again discuss the presented cases in relation to the episode’s overarching theme and explore legal aspects such as prosecution or sentencing, trial proceedings, and the functioning of the German justice system.

-For the “AHA-Moment ” or the legal discussion, the hosts often interview experts such as psychologists or lawyers.